Internal medicine

 Rare Side Effects

-• Anaphylaxis: Sudden allergic reaction within 30 minutes after vaccination
+• Anaphylaxis: Sudden allergic reaction within 30 minutes of vaccination

 • Guillain-Barré syndrome (very rare)